jean-maradiaga/solar-tools/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.1

-* System dependencies
+* System dependencies: None yet

-* Configuration
+* Configuration: Created on Rails 5 on a Ubuntu system

-* Database creation
+* Database creation: SQLite for develoment and postgress for production.

 * Database initialization